piskvorky/sqlitedict/README.rst

 Installation
 ------------

 The module has no dependencies beyond Python itself.
-The minimum Python version is 2.5, continuously tested on Python 2.6, 2.7, 3.3 and 3.4 `on Travis <https://travis-ci.org/RaRe-Technologies/sqlitedict>`_.
+The minimum Python version is 2.5, continuously tested on Python 2.7, and above on `on Github Actions <https://github.com/RaRe-Technologies/sqlitedict/actions>`_.

 Install or upgrade with::